AlexsLemonade/refinebio/README.md

 (`black`'s highly opinionated style is a strict sub-set of pep8.)
 The easiest way to conform to this style is to run `black . --line-length=100`.
 This will auto-format your code.
-Running the `./scripts/install_all.sh` script will install a pre-commit git hook that will run this formatter on every commit you make locally.
+Running `./bin/rbio install:all` will install a pre-commit git hook that will run this formatter on every commit you make locally.
 Under the hood this uses [pre-commit](https://pre-commit.com/), which you can also install directly by running `pip3 install pre-commit & pre-commit install`.
 Then, if you want to run `pre-commit` without making a git commit, you can use `pre-commit run --all-files`.
 To install `black` see the [installation instructions](#installation).
 Any Pull Requests that do not conform to the style enforced by `black` will be flagged by our continous integration and will not be accepted until that check passes.